pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 #### Alpha Goals

-1. Provide Initial infrastructure to support CCI Plugins and k8s Deployments requiring CCI Drivers
+1. Provide Initial infrastructure to support CCI Driver Plugins and k8s Deployments requiring CCI Drivers after scheduling
-2. Support seamless k8s start ( no plugins required) through the CCI CPU management policy
+2. Support seamless k8s start ( no plugins required) through the intermediate CCI CPU management policy (functionality will be moved in beta to None and Static policies)
-3. Support minimal set of plugin-less Pod-deployment through CPU Manager – equivalent to best-effort QoS (if sufficient time – static handling of burstable and guaranteed QoS)
+3. Support standard pod deployments not requiring CCI Drivers through CPU Manager: best-effort QoS
-4. Resource sets support cpu and memory
+4. CCI Driver results passed to CPU Manager (i.e Resource sets) have to support cpusets and memory affinity, ..
-5. Consistent state handling between CCI Driver and CPU Manager
+5. Consistent on-none state handling between CCI Driver and CPU Manager (race-free)
-6. Support proper fail mechanisms of Pods if CCI driver is not available
+6. Support proper fail mechanisms of Pods if CCI driver is not available - Error message + retry
 7. Continue cluster operation if CCI driver is not available
+8. Podspecs:  Will be able to support current pod specs.
+While there may be additional extensibility in the future, the current pod specs will still work.

 #### Beta & Post-Beta Goals

+1. Support standard pod deployments not requiring CCI Drivers through CPU & Memory Manager: all QoS types
+2. Support hint providers for topology manager
-1. Interoperability with Device Plugins, DRA ..
+3. Interoperability with Device Plugins, DRA ..
-2. Identify minimal in-cluster operational core (from existing CPU Manager, Memory Manager, Topology Manager)
+4. Identify minimal in-cluster operational core (from existing CPU Manager, Memory Manager, Topology Manager)
+5. Replace CCI policy with a component integrated in None and Static CPU Manager policies
-3. E2E testing including other components
+6. E2E testing including other components